AlbTchik/Maitre_du_Puissance_4/README.md

 <br />

-Still impossible to beat when it start and I have the counter advantage
+Still impossible to beat when I have the counter advantage
 ![Victory IA 3](https://user-images.githubusercontent.com/90097422/174678493-f94ed7aa-68ae-4a76-85d6-6026a03d5923.png)

 <br /><br /><br />